orkes-io/docs/blog/2022-01-24-image-processing-workflow-with-conductor.md

       }'
 ```

 The response will be a Workflow ID.
-If you have ElasticSeacrh running on your system, the results will appear at localhost:5000.
+If you have ElasticSearch running on your system, the results will appear at localhost:5000.
 If you do not (and it was not a part of this tutorial) - you can browse to the workflow manually by visiting ```http://localhost:5000/execution/[workflowid]```

 You'll see a page similar to the one below with “completed” in green next to the workflowId: